-During this period, we issued an aggregate of 17,312 shares of common stock for an aggregate payment of \$15,000 for professional research services.
+During six months ended June 30, 2022, we issued an aggregate of 29,346 shares of common stock for an aggregate payment of \$25,000 for professional research services.

-None of the securities described above were registered under the Securities Act of 1933, as amended at the time of sale, and therefore may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.
-For these issuances, we relied on the exemption from federal registration under Section 4(a)(2) of the Securities Act and/or Rule 506 promulgated thereunder, based on our belief that the offer and sale of such securities has not and will not involve a public offering.
+The sale of the above securities was exempt from registration under the Securities act of 1933, as amended, in reliance on the exemption contained in Section 4(a)(2) of the Securities Act and/or Rule 506 promulgated thereunder, based on our belief that the offer and sale of such securities has not and will not involve a public offering.
+The recipient of the securities in the transaction represented its intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in the transaction.